gellati/robot-framework-demo/README.md

 ## Setup

 Initial requirements for this to work are Docker and Robot Framework installed on the computer.
+Robot Framework can be installed from the `requirements.txt` file with

+    pip install -r requirements.txt

 The file `docker-compose.yml` contains a Dockerized container for Redmine.
 The dockerfile builds up a small microservice architecture consisting of two services, Redmine and a MariaDB database.
 Build and start the containers with